isomerpages/moe-beaconpri/_beacon-experiential-learning/Teaching & Learning Programmes/English Language.md

 title: English Language
 permalink: /beacon-experiential-learning/Teaching-and-Learning-Programmes/el/
 description: ""
-third_nav_title: Teaching & Learning Programmes
+third_nav_title: Teaching &amp; Learning Programmes
 ---
-## English Language
+### English Language

 #### GLOW STELLAR

 In Beacon, the learning of English is designed with the idea of Grow, Learn, Own and Wonder (GLOW).
 This is achieved through the school-based STELLAR (Strategies for English Language Learning and Reading) programme and packages that promote curiosity to enhance students’ growth and their acquisition of speaking, writing, and presenting skills.

 GLOW is conducted in a media-rich environment that harnesses the affordances of technology to allow students to take ownership of their learning.
 Even at the lower primary, students learn to curate and present information using digital media platforms such as blogs and presentations slides.
-This culminates in students becoming effective and confident communicators, who are ready for the 21st century.
+This culminates in students becoming effective and confident communicators, who are ready for the 21st&nbsp;century.&nbsp;

 #### Digital Storytelling